mickeypearce/oradew-vscode/README.md

 ### Additional

-- `Import Changes from DB` (Shift+F6)
+- `Import Changes from DB` (Shift+F6) - Walk Source files and import DB object content if changed on DB
+- `Import Current File`
-- `Import Current File / Import Selected Object`
+- `Import Selected Object` - Import new object from DB into a Source file
 - `Compile All Source to DB`
 - `Run tests` - Execute unit test files that are saved in the workspace
 - `Generate...` Generate PL/SQL code with a code generator

-### Select DB environment
+### Switch DB environment

-- `Set DB Environment` - Select DB environment for executing commands.
-Pick list is generated from `dbconfig.json` file.
+- `Set DB Environment` - Set DB environment that is used for executing DB commands.
+Pick list is generated from `dbconfig.json`.
 The default value is `DEV`.
 - `Clear DB Environment` - Set DB environment to `<None>`.
-This means that you choose DB environment every time you execute command.
+This means that you choose DB environment every time you execute DB command.

 ## Configuration